Detailed summary

 • Nivolumab plus ipilimumab 1L is only available to intermediate/poor risk patients

-• Some therapies can’t be used if an immuno-oncology treatment was used in the past year
+• Immuno-oncology treatments can’t be repeated if an immuno-oncology treatment was used in the past year in the adjuvant setting or in an earlier line as a systemic treatment

-• Lenvatinib plus everolimus can only be used after a prior anti-vascular endothelial growth factor (anti-VEGF) treatment
+• Lenvatinib plus everolimus can only be used after one prior anti-vascular endothelial growth factor (anti-VEGF) treatment

 Proportion of people receiving each treatment in practice